 To enable students to gain an in-depth understanding of today’s business world and prepare them for a career in a global context, university education of excellence today places interculturality and the international dimension at the center of its interests.

-Candidates who show a natural inclination towards these topics are therefore particularly appreciated, as highlighted by Alice, a Franco-Italian student in the second year of the Bachelor in Management (BSc) at the Turin Campus.
+Therefore, candidates who show a natural inclination towards these topics are particularly appreciated, as highlighted by Alice, a Franco-Italian alumna of the Bachelor in Management (BSc).

 Stand out with your application by focusing on authenticity

-To prepare an application capable of attracting attention, Jad, a Franco-Lebanese student in his second year of the Bachelor at the Turin Campus, chose to bet on his creativity.
+To prepare an application capable of attracting attention, Jad, a Franco-Lebanese alumnus of the Bachelor, chose to bet on his creativity.

 Find out about the programme to get to know your interlocutor